-- Continue leading the development of tequila category. - Building brands. - Continue investing in innovation, product development and premiumization. - Expansion and diversification of the business through organic and inorganic growth initiatives and route-to-market expansion consumption offers potentially relevant growth, such as the market of the United States.
+- Continue leading the development of tequila category. - Building brands. - Continue investing in innovation, product development and premiumization. - Expansion and diversification of the business through organic and inorganic growth initiatives and route-to-market expansion the United States.
 We think that the spirits market in the United States is the more profitable market in the world, and the tequila consumption continues being low in comparison with other spirits categories.